-A significant adverse GHG impact may occur when a project generates GHG emissions either directly or indirectly that may have a significant impact on the environment or when a project conflicts with any applicable plan, policy, or regulation adopted for the purposes of reducing the emissions of GHGs.
+A significant adverse GHG impact may occur when a project generates greenhouse gas emissions either directly or indirectly that may have a significant impact on the environment or when a project conflicts with any applicable plan, policy, or regulation adopted for the purposes of reducing the emissions of greenhouse gases.
 The proposed project does not include construction or alteration of the existing building; therefore, no construction-related GHG impacts would occur.
-Long-term GHG emissions would be associated with operation of the commercial cannabis business.
-GHG impacts specific to each use are discussed below.
+Long-term GHG emissions would be associated with operation of the commercial cannabis cultivation, distribution, and retail business.
+GHG impacts specific to each license are discussed below.

 There would not be a substantial increase in GHG emissions because indoor cultivation is already occurring on-site.
-This use is not proposed to be expanded.
+Refer to Section III, Air Quality regarding air conditioning and carbon filters in use on the project site.

-Because the project involves the licensing of an existing business that currently sells commercial cannabis, a minor incremental increase in vehicle trips to the project site may occur as a result of increased commercial activity, which would incrementally increase GHG emissions.
-However, the proposed project would not result in a substantial change in land use or vehicle trip generation.
+Because the project involves an existing business that currently distributes and sells commercial cannabis, a minor incremental increase in vehicle trips to the project site may occur as a result of increased commercial activity, which would incrementally increase GHG emissions.
+However, the proposed project would not result in a substantial change in land use or vehicle trip generation and a result a substantial increase in GHG emissions would not occur.

-Therefore, the proposed project would not result in any net new GHG emissions above those of existing uses that would directly or indirectly have a significant impact on the environment.
+Based on the above, the proposed project would not result in any net new GHG emissions above those of existing uses that would directly or indirectly have a significant impact on the environment.
 No impact would occur.

 Applicable plans, policies, and regulations discussed above emphasize reducing GHG emissions through measures including resource conservation, increased walkability of communities, and improved accessibility to transit.
-The proposed project would not be expected to consume resources less efficiently than the existing business operating in the existing industrial park or result in more than a minor incremental increase in vehicle trips to the project site as a result of increased demand for the business' goods.
-The project site is located in an urbanized area of Los Angeles with a mix of commercial, industrial, and residential surrounding land uses.
-The project site includes four bicycle parking spaces on-site and is located within 100 feet of the Anaheim/McFarland stop for Metro Local Bus Lines 202 and 232.
+The proposed project would not be expected to consume resources less efficiently than the existing business operating in the existing storefront or result in more than a minor incremental increase in vehicle trips to the project site as a result of increased demand for the business' goods.
+The project site is located in an urbanized area of Los Angeles with a mix of commercial and residential surrounding land uses.
+The project site is located within 0.7 mile north of an ARB-designated Central Business District.
+In addition, the project site is located approximately 500 feet from the Parkman/Sunset stop for Local Bus Lines 2/302, 4, and 201, and Rapid Bus Line 704.
 Therefore, the project is located in an area that offers several opportunities for patrons to use non-auto modes of transportation to access the site.
 As discussed in Section XVIII, Utilities and Service Systems, the project would be required to comply with all applicable state and city regulations designed to promote efficient energy and water use by indoor cannabis cultivators.
-The project would not conflict with implementation of applicable plans, policies, and regulations adopted for the purposes of reducing GHG emissions.
+Therefore, the project would not conflict with implementation of applicable plans, policies, and regulations adopted for the purposes of reducing GHG emissions.
 As such, no impact would occur.